Geography

 Geography at Pinner Wood is delivered in half termly blocks throughout the year, allowing for children to achieve depth in their learning.
 Key knowledge and skills of each unit of work are mapped across the school, ensuring that knowledge builds progressively and that children develop skills systematically.
 Tasks are selected and designed to provide appropriate challenge to all learners, in line with the school’s commitment to inclusion.

 A ‘big’ key question provides the stimulus for the start of a unit of work and subsequent lessons are derived from associated key questions that build knowledge and skills sequentially.
 This will be launched though a ‘stunning start’ to immerse children in the topic content and get them thirsty to learn more.
 The finale will be a ‘show casing’ ending where the children create a piece that brings together their knowledge of the unit in a purposeful way.
-Work is presented in a class project learning book and also on display in each classroom.
 This learning journey evolves throughout the topic and provides further opportunities for children to build up a secure knowledge of previous learning.

 Sustainability